Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

-Just like our clusters of chocolate covered blueberries, it's an easy to make combination of fruit and dark chocolate that you can make ahead and store in the freezer or refrigerator.
+Like our clusters of chocolate-covered blueberries, it's an easy-to-make chocolate-covered fruit that you can make and store in the freezer or refrigerator.

-We lay out all the coating options below including with our favorite sugar-free dark chocolate chips that turn this into keto-friendly dessert with only 1 gram of sugar per serving.
-We didn't dunk them in white chocolate too, like the Tru-Fru bags you can pick up at the grocery store.
-But, you can!
+We lay out all the coating options below, including our favorite sugar-free dark chocolate chips that turn this into a keto-friendly dessert with only 1 gram of sugar per serving.

-You'll need just 3 things to make this recipe:
+You'll need just three things to make this recipe:

 - Raspberries that are fresh and firm